giantswarm/docs/src/content/general/architecture/openstack/index.md

 ## Giant Swarm Management Cluster

 As we are fully convinced of Kubernetes as a platform for building platforms, we build all our management clusters based on Kubernetes.
+Here we are going to explain the way those are provisioned and managed, and the different components we run on top of them.

 ### Bootstrapping

 The initial deployment entails the creation of that management cluster in a defined region.
+We have a built a tool that performs all steps need to create a cluster and convert into a management cluster.

+The process involves several phase that we resume briefly in the following list:

+1. Configure the credentials for the provider chose.
+2. Add the installation details into the config management system (Github repo).
+3. Create a bootstrap cluster using [kind]().
+4. Install the Cluster API (CAPI) controllers on it.
+5. Create the management CAPI resources on the bootstrapping cluster to trigger the provision of the real infrastructure on the provider.
+It creates the actual Kubernetes cluster in the customer infrastructure.
+6. Move the Cluster API controllers and resources to the real management cluster in the end provider.
+7. Deploy our App platform on top of the management cluster.
+8. Deploy our monitoring system on top of the management cluster.
+9. Deploy all additional operators that enhances the API (organizations, RBAC, etc).
+10. Configure and harden the cluster.
+11. Run and test the management cluster functionality.

-After the management cluster is ready we deploy all our automation taking advantage of Kubernetes primitives and using the same philosophy we advocate to our customers.
+After the management cluster is ready we deliver all the details to allow the customer to access the Management API.

 ### Components